Do you want to reconstruct your hymen?

 Does hymenoplasty hurt?

 The surgery is performed under anesthesia, so the patient feels absolutely nothing during the procedure.
-In my experience, post-operative discomfort is minimal — most patients report only a slight feeling of heaviness or burning in the first few days, easily controlled with simple pain relievers that I prescribe.
+In my experience, post-operative discomfort is minimal — most patients report only a slight feeling of heaviness or burning in the first few days, easily controlled with over-the-counter pain medication that I prescribe.

 How long does the recovery from hymenoplasty take?